 What Is the Best Strategy for Gibraltar Landlords in 2026?

-The smartest approach for most Gibraltar landlords is a hybrid model:
+The smartest approach for many Gibraltar landlords is a hybrid model:

-Some landlords also do "corporate lets" where they offer the property to businesses on a monthly basis at a rate between short-term and long-term.
-Gibraltar's gaming and financial companies regularly need furnished apartments for employees on 3 to 6 month contracts.
+Some landlords also arrange corporate lets, offering the property to businesses on a monthly basis at a rate between short-term and long-term.
+Gibraltar's gaming and financial companies regularly need furnished apartments for staff on 3 to 6 month contracts.
+These arrangements are handled as standard fixed-term tenancies, outside the RPO Act short-let regime, and can achieve estimated rates of £1,800 to £2,500 per month with far lower turnover costs than nightly bookings.

 | Letting Strategy | Typical Monthly Income (1-bed) | Effort Level |